krisnawira17/money_splitter/readme.md

 # Todo

+✅🟡❌

-- Add switch cases
+- Add switch cases ✅
-- Save the thing to local files
+- Write into file and read to update it 🟡
+- Make an http server 🟡
+- Convert into REST API form 🟡
+- Make a unit test
+- Test Postman